Intro to Kayaking

 Paddle your way to becoming a kayak pro!
 This camp is great for first timers and those looking to develop more skills.
 Explore different locations on the water while learning safety, terminology, tips and tricks!
-All required safety equipment, kayaks and transportation included.
+All required safety equipment, paddles, and kayaks are included.

 What to Expect